ESG News Update: September 10, 2020

 WBCSD president Peter Bakker explains what’s at the top of his agenda during the critically important final quarter of 2020

 This will be a crucial time in our collective fight against the global pandemic, which still rages on in much of the world.
-These next months will also determine how we give meaning to “building forward better” in a post-Covid-19 world.
+These next months will also determine how we give meaning to “building forward better” in a post Covid-19 world.
 The global pandemic has unmasked our interdependencies, highlighted the stress we place on the environment and in many places greatly increased inequality.
 As a result, the global landscape is rapidly shifting.
 Businesses’ approaches to resilience, purpose, society and the environment are all being called into question.

-The collaboration between WBCSD and PRI is adding a fundamental piece to the puzzle that will complement the move towards a globally harmonised system for ESG disclosure: how to change the engagement between business and investors in a way that will integrate sustainability in financial and strategic decision-making.
+The collaboration between WBCSD and PRI is adding a fundamental piece to the puzzle that will complement the move towards a globally harmonized system for ESG disclosure: how to change the engagement between business and investors in a way that will integrate sustainability in financial and strategic decision-making.